-Figure 39: (a) History of optimization (c2h4.neb.opt) for the NEB calculation for a cycloaddition reaction of two ethylene molecules to a cyclobutane molecule, (b) change of total energy (c2h4.neb.ene) of two ethylene molecules as a function of the distance (Bohr) from the precursor and the corresponding geometrical structures (c2h4.neb.xyz) of images on the minimum energy path.
-The input file used for the NEB calculation is 'C2H4_NEB.dat' in the directory 'work'.
+Figure 46: (a) History of optimization (c2h4.neb.opt) for the NEB calculation for a cycloaddition reaction of two ethylene molecules to a cyclobutane molecule, (b) change of total energy (c2h4.neb.ene) of two ethylene molecules as a function of the distance (Bohr) from the precursor and the corresponding geometrical structures (c2h4.neb.xyz) of images on the minimum energy path.
+The input file used for the NEB calculation is 'C2H4\NEB.dat' in the directory 'work'.

-where the first column is a serial number of image, while 0 and 9 correspond to the precursor and product, respectively.
-The second column is the total energy of each image.
-The third and fourth columns are interval (Bohr) between two neighboring images and the distance (Bohr) from the precursor in geometrical phase space.
-A file '.dat#', where '' is 'System.Name' and '#' is a serial number for each image, is also generated, since each calculation for each image is basically done as an independent OpenMX calculation with a different input file.
-A corresponding output file '#.out' is also generated, which may be useful to analyze how the electronic structure changes on MEP.
+and '#' is a serial number for each image, is also generated, since each calculation for each image is basically done as an independent OpenMX calculation with a different input file.
+A corresponding output file 'System.Name\#.out' is also generated, which may be useful to analyze how the electronic structure changes on MEP.

-As well as the case of 'C2H4_NEB.dat', one can perform the NEB calculation by 'Si8_NEB.dat'.
-After the successful calculation, you may get the history of optimization and change of total energy along MEP as shown in Fig. 40.
+As well as the case of 'C2H4\NEB.dat', one can perform the NEB calculation by 'Si8\NEB.dat'.
+After the successful calculation, you may get the history of optimization and change of total energy along MEP as shown in Fig. 47.

-42.4 Restarting the NEB calculation
+47.4 Restarting the NEB calculation

 It often happens that the convergence is not achieved even after the maximum optimization step.
 In such a case, one has to continue the optimization as a new job starting from the last optimization step in the previous job.
-A file '.dat#' is generated after every optimization step.
-The file contains a
+A file 'System.Name.dat#' is generated after every optimization step.
+The file contains a series of atomic coordinates for images in the last step.
+One can restart the optimization using a file 'System.Name.dat#'.